 The NC Council on Developmental Disabilities has a long history of exploring and supporting efforts to expand the range of employment choices for individuals with intellectual and other developmental disabilities (I/DD).
-This RFA aims to expand on, and create new paid apprenticeships for individuals with I/DD, leading to integrated, competitive employment and career opportunities.
+This initiative aims to expand on, and create new paid apprenticeships for individuals with I/DD, leading to integrated, competitive employment and career opportunities.

 Employment disparities have long been researched, tracked, and documented between individuals living with disabilities and individuals living without disabilities.
 Per the United States Bureau of Labor Statistics, people living with significant disabilities continue to report high unemployment rates.
 Specifically, the number of workers living with significant disabilities in the labor force is about one-third of the number of workers living without disabilities.
 In 2011, The Arc conducted an online national Family and Individual Needs for Disability Supports (FINDS) Survey.
 Data gathered in that survey showed 15% of the 5,000 respondents reported their family member living with an intellectual and other developmental disability were employed.